-The Seventh Biennial Conference of the Reception Study Society
+The Eighth Biennial Conference of the Reception Study Society

 2015 RSS Conference (IPFW, Fort Wayne, IN)

-Our latest conference brought together many scholars in the field, and the program is available here.
+Our sixth conference brought together many scholars in the field, and the program is available here.

 2013 RSS Conference (Marquette University, Milwaukee, WI)